lalithnarayan/convert-units/README.md

 // throws -- you can't go from mass to volume!
 ```

-You can ask `convert-units` to select the best unit for you.
+You can ask `dg-convert-units` to select the best unit for you.
 You can also optionally explicitly exclude orders of magnitude or specify a cut off number for selecting the best representation.
 ```js
 convert(12000).from('mm').toBest()
 // 12 Meters (the smallest unit with a value above 1)